Harsh2073/Hommies/README.md

 Once the application is up and running:

--Register/Login: Users can sign up or log in using the authentication system.
+- Register/Login: Users can sign up or log in using the authentication system.

--Browse Properties: View available properties by browsing the listings.
+- Browse Properties: View available properties by browsing the listings.

--Advanced Search: Use the search filters to find properties based on preferences.
+- Advanced Search: Use the search filters to find properties based on preferences.

--Property Details: View detailed property information by clicking on a property card.
+- Property Details: View detailed property information by clicking on a property card.

--Manage Listings: Sellers can add, edit, or remove properties from their dashboard.
+- Manage Listings: Sellers can add, edit, or remove properties from their dashboard.

--Contact Sellers: Buyers can contact sellers through a form provided on the property detail page.
+- Contact Sellers: Buyers can contact sellers through a form provided on the property detail page.